 So that people of all ages can compete in this race on a more or less equitable basis some runners are allowed to begin the race before others.
 The following table indicates how many Headstart minutes each entrant will receive based on gender and age.
 Headstart minutes are based on years of historical data of actual times and records of male and female runners.
 Compiled and interpreted by "Birdman", the race's official handicapper, the information is presented to the committee for review annually.
 Typically at least eight of the ten top finishers have been from different handicap groups.

-Nine 2014 runners – six women and three men – established new single age records.
+Six 2015 runners – three women and two men – established new single age records.

 Women: Three older women set single age records.
 They were Melody Anne Schultz at age 73, Eve Pell at age 78, and Barbara Robben at age 81.
 None of the new women’s age records justifies revisions to the 2015 head starts.